plally/discord_embed_maker/README.md

 # discord_embed_maker
-allows quickly generating html pages for use with discord. allows FoxBot to send embeds with webms
+allows quickly generating html pages for use with discord. allows a discord bot to send embeds with webms